 Invest in acupressure bands

-To do this, a therapist connects sensors to different parts of your body to measure things like heart or respiration rate.
+To use this therapy, a therapist connects sensors to different body parts to measure things like heart or respiration rate.
 You then work with the therapist to control your responses.

 This therapy is less commonly used in primary care, but you can ask your doctor for a referral or search the BCIA directory for certified therapists.

 Your symptoms should subside when the motion stops.
 Motion sickness doesn’t lead to long-term complications.
 You may even get used to motion on a longer journey, like a cruise, after several days.

 If your job requires frequent travel, or if the potential for being sick makes you anxious before trips, make an appointment with a doctor.
 Prescription medications or long-term options may help you overcome motion sickness.

 The following sections provide answers to your frequently asked questions about motion sickness.

 Is motion sickness psychological?